 I knew I wasn’t alone, either.

 Maybe your baby takes three naps for a mere 30 minutes each.
-Sometimes she’ll wake up happy, but more often than not, he’s a crying mess and clearly needs more sleep.
-And while other babies her age are sleeping in two-hour chunks, yours has only done that on two occasions.
+He miiiiight wake up happy, but more often than not, he’s a crying mess and clearly needs more sleep.
+And while other babies his age are sleeping in two-hour chunks, yours has only done that on two occasions.

 What gives?
-Your baby is already past the newborn stage—how can you get her to take longer naps?
+He’s already past the newborn stage—how can you get him to take longer naps?

 How to get baby to nap longer

 With my baby’s short naps, I knew I had to make a few changes so I could lengthen them, even if just a bit longer than his usual catnaps.

 And… it worked.
 He went from napping (or skipping naps) for a few minutes to at least 45 minutes to an hour.